joedougherty/mazes/docs/_build/html/_sources/begin.rst.txt

 The wall blocks define our boundaries and thus determine which direction(s) we may travel.

 ..
 NOTE::
     We will not concern ourselves with diagonal travel.

     The only directions one can travel from a Room are North, East, West, and South.

-Assigning each room a unique identifier helps to clarify the relationships.
+Assigning each room a unique identifier helps to clarify which spots are part of the path.
+It also begins to clarify the relationships between them.

 .. code-block:: text